 services online.
-We will ... instinctively take We will ... a preventative encourage local approach in our people to use our daily work, placing website and social children, early years media to speak to and the reablement us, and each other, of our elderly at the 24/7, 365 days heart of how we a vear. plan services listen, understand and respect, ampowering our more for themselves.
+We will ... instinctively take We will ... a preventative encourage local approach in our people to use our daily work, placing website and social children, early years media to speak to and the reablement of our elderly at the heart of how we plan services